Smyrnis/Smyrnis/README.md

 - My old projects
 - A website for freelancers(Mostly electricians, mechanincs e.t.c)
 - A wearhouse managment system using .NET(C#) (Working on it soon...)
-- Time to time playing a little of Dota2.
+- Time to time playing a little Dota2.

 ##  I'm currently learning